AaronMbuzi/Multifunctional-student-information-system/README.md

 A student information system developed with Laravel.
 This multifunctional system serves as a centralized platform to streamline various student-related processes, enhancing efficiency and organization within educational institutions.

 ## Key Features:
--User-Friendly Interface
+- User-Friendly Interface
--Student Profile Management
+- Student Profile Management
--Course and Curriculum Management
+- Course and Curriculum Management
--Grading and Assessment System
+- Grading and Assessment System